metal-stack/metal-roles/partition/roles/image-cache/README.md

 ## Architecture

-- The [metal-image-cache-sync](https://github.com/metal-stack/metal-image-cache-sync) service mirrors images configured in the metal-api from the global-image-store into the local file system
+- The [metal-image-cache-sync](https://github.com/metal-stack/metal-image-cache-sync) service mirrors images configured in the metal-apiserver from the global-image-store into the local file system
 - CoreDNS is deployed on the management server and intercepts DNS requests that are directed to the global image store
   - This approach makes the image cache transparent for the clients
   - The global image store domain resolves to the IP of one of the image cache servers (round-robin)